Daniel-KM/Omeka-S-module-BulkImport/README.md

 Installation
 ------------

-This module requires the modules [Log] and [Common].
+This module requires the modules [Common], [Log] and [Mapper].
 An external xslt 2 processor may be needed if you import xml files that are not importable with xlt 1.
 Some specific readers or processors may need some other modules.

 Since 3.4.39, the module requires php 7.4.